Cascading Dark Energy: Results

-In Fig. \ref{figure:phi}, we show the evolution of the normalized scalar field $\tilde{\phi}$ in the single-field DE and two-field CDE models as a function of scale factor.
+In Fig.~\ref{figure:phi}, we show the evolution of the normalized scalar field $\tilde{\phi}$ in the single-field DE and two-field CDE models as a function of the scale factor.
+The accompanying scalar-field energy tensity $\tilde{\rho}_{\phi}$ is shown in Fig.~\ref{figure:rho_phi}.
 Aside from a small interval at late times, the scalar field $\tilde{\phi}$ tends to remain constant.
-But, around the present epoch, it becomes dynamical.
+But, around the present epoch, it becomes dynamic.
 The fractional variation of $\tilde{\phi}$ in the (best-fitting) single-field scenario is substantially greater than in the (best-fitting) two-field CDE scenario - this is because simultaneously allowing late and early-time dark energy allows the model to fit both the late-time acceleration of the Universe and provide the required early-time reduction in the sound horizon needed to resolve the Hubble tension.
 In some sense, demanding less of the $\phi$ field allows its late-time behavior to more closely resemble $\Lambda$CDM.

-In Fig. \ref{figure:chi}, the evolution of the scalar field $\tilde{\chi}$ as a function of scale factor is plotted for the Rock `n' Roll and two-field CDE setups.
-Here we have used the best fit values given in Table \ref{table:parameters}.
-The figure displays that the scalar field $\tilde{\chi}$ is almost constant at earlier times in these models, and after a period of time, it begins to oscillate around the potential minimum at $\tilde{\chi} = 0$.
-The initial value of $\tilde{\chi}$ is bigger in the two-field CDE model compared to the Rock `n' Roll model, and also its oscillations occur in this model earlier than in the Rock `n' Roll model.
+In Fig.~\ref{figure:chi}, the evolution of the scalar field $\tilde{\chi}$ as a function of scale factor is plotted for the Rock `n' Roll and two-field CDE setups.
+Here we have used the best-fit values given in Table \ref{table:parameters}.
+The figure shows that the scalar field $\tilde{\chi}$ is almost constant at earlier times in these models, and after some time, it begins to oscillate around the potential minimum at $\tilde{\chi} = 0$.
+The initial value of $\tilde{\chi}$ is smaller in the two-field CDE model compared to the Rock `n' Roll model, and consequently, its oscillations occur in this model earlier than in the Rock `n' Roll model.
 At late times, the amplitude of the $\tilde{\chi}$ oscillations becomes very small, and accordingly, its contribution to the matter-energy content of the Universe becomes negligible.